0xFA7E/data_clean/README.md

 Currently updating to add the ability to remove system and other junk files based on a hashlist gathered from other systems.
 Hence the project rename.

+# TODO

+1. Update usage

+2. Implement empty folder deletion

+3. Standarize verbosity options

+4. Investigate feasibility of parallelization(would def rework whole structure)

+5. Collect more file hashes from various systems to make more robust cleaning.
+5a.
+Include utility to collect hashes for more rapid harvesting from new systems

 # usage
 Note: Usage here is outdated as project is being updated.
 Refer to program help for more information.